Skip to main content

 Development and Demonstration of Digital Building Logbooks

 Every building has a story.
 Buildings in the EU will now tell their story through digital building logbooks (DBLs).
-Demo-BLog brings together: (i) 5 different DBLs with a total of 4.5 million registered units and a wide variety of target groups (homeowners, municipalities, building professionals and architects) offering scale and diversity; (ii) 4 diverse functionalities addressing key societal challenges, ranging from ‘quick wins’ (renovation and advice and (community driven) decarbonisation pathway) to complex industrial transaction objectives (circularity); (iii) partners, frontrunners in R&D, policymaking and market implementation in highly visible platforms over the last 5 years and (iv) substantial opportunities to build and leverage parallel projects and activities focussed on evolving/scaling the participating building logbooks.
-The DBLs demonstrated in this project have the potential to eventually reflect the whole lifecycle with a capacity for unlimited data access, input and output, and data export.
+Demo-BLog brings together: (i) 5 different DBLs with a total of 4.5 million registered units and a wide variety of target groups (homeowners, municipalities, building professionals and architects) offering scale and diversity; (ii) 4 diverse functionalities addressing key societal challenges, ranging from ‘quick wins’ (renovation and advice and (community driven) decarbonisation pathway) to complex industrial transaction objectives (circularity).
+The DBLs demonstrated in this project have the potential to eventually reflect the whole lifecycle with a capacity for enhanced data access, input and output, and data export.
 They are also capable of embracing future technological developments, such as widespread use of BIM, IoT, digital twins and blockchain.
-Demo-BLog has considerable potential to optimise the use of resources and waste, performance prediction, visual analytics and energy management contributing to the overall goal of “making Europe the first digitally led circular, climate neutral and sustainable economy”.
+Transparency and access to information are critical to upscale building renovation at the scale and pace needed to achieve a climate neutral building stock.
+The extremely limited availability of information, combined with a lack of a common repository of data directly leads to additional costs and inefficiencies in designing, constructing, operating and financing buildings.
+Building logbooks are critical to engage and support multiple stakeholders in their decision-making towards improving the sustainability performance of a building.
+Demo-BLog has considerable potential to optimise the use of resources and waste, performance prediction, visual analytics and energy management contributing to the overall goal of “making Europe the first digitally led circular, climate neutral and sustainable economy''.

 06849-demo-blog-project-logo-rgb.jpg